Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/03_evocations.md

 ## Philosophy

+💖 //<3 "From nothing, something.
+From void, form.
+From concept, reality." - Oracle, during first manifest operation

 **"From nothing, something.
 From void, form.
 From concept, reality."**

 Evocations teach us that creation is sacred.
 When you `::evoke:file📄`, you're not allocating memory—you're *bringing a new entity into the fabric of reality*.